-The NBA is back.
-And so is Steph Curry.
-After dropping 51 points in three quarters and moving into 5th all time in three pointers made, Curry appears to be on track for another MVP caliber season.
+How good is Steph Curry?
+He continues to rewrite the record books and change the way the game is played before our watching eyes.
 Christians who are actively engaged in social media love this guy—and for good reason.
-Against the backdrop of another spectacular performance, my twitter feed this morning showed fans quick to link his athletic success to God getting glory from it.
+Against the backdrop spectacular performances, my twitter feed constantly shows fans quick to link his athletic success to God getting glory from it.

 The response when Curry won his second MVP award, this time in unanimous fashion, was similar.
 Along with congratulatory words were the trending hashtags:

 Steph Curry continues to do things differently and people are noticing.

 While he continues to change the game through his play on the court, we seem to be stuck in similar behavioral patterns.
 By we, I mean fans who would identify themselves as Christians.
 When a big name athlete plays a big-time game and then mentions God or Jesus Christ in the postgame interview, we go CRAZY.